TheMrIron2/CubeBrew/README.md

-# RedCube-1.0
+# CubeBrew

-A ComputerCraft Console.
+Homebrew for RedCube, a ComputerCraft Game Console.

+Features:

+• Removal of DRM
+• CubeBrew Channel*
+• Extra Apps*
+• CubeBrew games*
+• And more to come soon!

+*not ready yet